 David’s (apparently very long) string of conquests after his wife’s death included film stars Evelyn Keyes and Rita Hayworth, both of whom were married at the time.

-Primmie’s tragic death was something which David Niven’s friends felt he (understandably) never recovered from.
+Primmie’s tragic death was something that David Niven’s friends felt he (understandably) never recovered from.

 “I was completely, utterly shattered,” David later admitted.
 “I genuinely think I’d have gone mad without the boys.”